dmbaturin/iproute2-cheatsheet/site/index.md

 Add an address to veth1, which stays in the default namespace: `ip address add 10.1.1.2/24 dev veth1`.

-Now you can ping 10.1.1.1 which is in foo namespace, and setup routes to subnets configured in other interfaces of that namespace.
+Now you can ping 10.1.1.1, which is in the `foo` namespace, and set up routes to subnets configured in other interfaces of that namespace.

 If you want switching instead of routing, you can bridge those veth interfaces with other interfaces in corresponding namespaces.
-Same technique can be used for connecting namespaces to physical networks.
+The same technique can be used for connecting namespaces to physical networks.

 <h3 id="ip-netns-monitor">Monitor network namespace subsystem events</h3>